 The Fair Housing Act (HUD) protects people with emotional support animals, so they would be your first line of defense.

 Your second option would be to contact a lawyer and have that person write a letter on your behalf to the building owner/landlord.

 Lastly, there are ESA advocates that may also be able to step in and point you in the right direction.

 However, be also aware that not all landlords have to accept an ESA.
 These circumstances include when the building has four or fewer single dwellings and the landlord occupies one of them and when the house has been rented or sold without a real estate broker (private sale).

 You and Your ESA

-Emotional support animals are not only pets and therefore you can exercise your rights to having one when it comes to both housing and airlines.
+Emotional support animals are more than pets and therefore you can exercise your rights to live with your ESA in most types of housing.
 Go through the proper channels to obtain a legitimate ESA letter, then start living your life to the fullest.
-If you have problems with either landlords or airlines, then contact the appropriate service to get the rights you deserve.